We accept CareFirst BlueCross BlueShield, United Health Care, Wellpoint, Maryland Physician Care Insurance, and Kaiser Permanente.

 Jasmine Rene, M.S.
 CCC-SLP

-Jasmine Rene is thrilled to become part of the Nobles Speech Therapy team as a Speech-Language Pathologist.
-She earned her Master of Science in Speech-Language Pathology from Howard University and brings four years of experience to the role.
-Jasmine enjoys engaging with children and fostering learning and communication through play.
-Outside of work, she finds relaxation at home, stays active through exercise, and cherishes moments with friends.
+Jasmine Rene earned her Master of Science in Speech-Language Pathology from Howard University and brings over four years of clinical experience to Nobles Speech Therapy.
+She enjoys building rapport with children and fostering communication through engaging, play-based strategies.
+Outside of work, Jasmine finds balance through fitness, spending time with friends, and relaxing at home.

 Kenyane Simpson, M.S.
 CCC-SLP